Fraud Risk Assessment

 Assessing Your Company’s Risk for Fraud

-The most recent study by the Association of Certified Fraud Examiners (ACFE), The Report to the Nation – 2012, indicates that, on average, an organization loses 5% of top-line revenue to internal fraud alone.
+The most recent study by the Association of Certified Fraud Examiners (ACFE), The Report to the Nation, indicates that, on average, an organization loses 5% of annual revenue to fraud.

 What is a Fraud Risk Assessment?

 A fraud risk assessment is a tool that organizations can utilize to determine their exposure to internal and external fraud.
 The assessment reviews the operations and controls, including policies and procedures, of an organization to determine where gaps exist that could allow a person or group of persons to carry out a fraud against the organization.

 The fraud assessment looks at key areas of the organization to determine if actions have been taken that would alert management to a fraud or to effectively deter the execution of a fraud.
 Each organization has different levels of risk and mitigation techniques depending on their industry.
 A manufacturing firm with valuable inventory has different risks than a software technology company with valuable intellectual property.
 A retail establishment with stores has a different set of risks than a professional services firm.
 Each risk assessment needs to be tailored for the organization and the specific risks faced by that organization.

 Elements of the Risk Assessment

 The risk assessment team begins by determining the scope of the assessment so that critical areas are prioritized in order to analyze the risks and implement the most effective prevention tactics.